mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 we always choose an anchor date some time in the past.
 How we number the individual bits depends on what anchor date we choose.

-In [GUD](../tools/gud.md), we show a "Week 1 Retention" which considers a window of 14 days.
+For example, in [GUD](../tools/gud.md), we show a "1-Week Retention" which considers a window of 14 days.
+For each client active in "week 0" (days 0 through 6), we determine retention by checking if they were also active in "week 1" (days 0 through 13).

-Let's consider the same user from before, grabbing the `days_seen_bits` value with `submission_date = 2020-01-28`.
-We'll still choose a window that _ends_ on the submission date, but the anchor date (day 0) will now be 13 days earlier:
+To make "1-Week Retention" more concrete, let's consider the same client as before, grabbing the `days_seen_bits` value from `clients_last_seen` with `submission_date = 2020-01-28`.
+We count back 13 bits in the array to define our new "day 0" which corresponds to 2020-01-15:

 ```
     0  0  0  0  0  0  0  0  0  0  0  0  0  0  1  0  0  0  0  0  0  1  0  0  0  0  0  0